MicrosoftDocs/biztalk-docs/biztalk/technical-guides/clustering-the-biztalk-server-databases2.md

 ---
-description: "Learn more about: Clustering the BizTalk Server Databases"
+description: "Learn how to create and configure a Microsoft SQL Server cluster for the BizTalk Server databases."
 title: "Cluster the Databases | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"